mksaraf/kubernetes-lab-tutorial/content/ingress.md

 kubectl create -f website-ingress-tls.yaml
 ```

-Now the Ingress controller acts as TLS terminator for requests to "https://web.cloud.noverit.com".
+Now the Ingress controller acts also as TLS terminator.